guertinlab/Nascent_RNA_Methods/README.md

 ```

 ## Mappability rate
 After all the processing, the vast majority of reads should map concordantly to the genome.
 Concordant alignment rate for successful PRO-seq experiments is typically above 90%.
+Again, we count specific reads using `samtools` and by counts reads in FASTQ files, then calcuate alignment rate.
+We recommend the followign site to help understand the meaning of samtools flags: https://broadinstitute.github.io/picard/explain-flags.html.

 ```
 map_pe1=$(samtools view -c -f 0x40 -F 0x4 ${name}.bam)